gabmansur/image-recognition-vgg16/README.md

 <img src="/images/susu.jpeg" width="400">

 6. Now let's decode those predictions and make some sense out of it.
-This Keras functions gets the top 5 highest probabilities and give us the corresponding labels.
+This Keras function gets the top 5 highest probabilities and give us the corresponding labels.

 ![](/images/label.PNG)